Goal Seek in Excel VBA

 Sub Goal_Seek_Example2() Dim k As Long Dim ResultCell As Range Dim ChangingCell As Range Dim TargetScore As Integer TargetScore = 90 For k = 2 To 5 Set ResultCell = Cells(8, k) Set ChangingCell = Cells(7, k) ResultCell.GoalSeek TargetScore, ChangingCell Next k End Sub

-This code will loop through all the students’ scores and arrive final examination score required to achieve the overall average of 90.
+This code will loop through all the students’ scores and arrive at the final examination score required to achieve the overall average of 90.

 Student A needs to score just 83 to secure the overall 90 percentage, and Student D needs to score 93.

-But look at Student B & C. They need to score 104 each in the final examination, which is not possible at all.
+But look at Students B and C. They need to score 104 each in the final examination, which is impossible.

-Like this using GOAL SEEK analysis, we can find the required number to achieve the targeted number mid through the project or process.
+Using GOAL SEEK analysis, we can find the required number to achieve the targeted number mid-through the project or process.

 Things to Remember

-- Goal Seek is available with both worksheet tools as well as the VBA tool.
+- Goal Seek is available with both worksheet tools and the VBA tool.

 - The resulting cell should always contain a formula.

-- We need to enter the goal value and changing the cell reference to the goal seek tool.
+- We need to enter the goal value and change the cell reference to the Goal Seek tool.